AnnaVih/reactStreamer/README.md

 # Streamer

-An app to stream the twitch video.
-The user can login via google auth and use the basic CRUD operations such - Create/Edit/Delete/Show.
+An app to create/update/show/delete a stream.
+The user can login via google auth and use the basic CRUD operations.

 ### Install locally